Mizrah

-In European and Mediterranean communities west of the Holy Land, the word "mizrach" also refers to the wall of the synagogue that faces east, where seats are reserved for the rabbi and other dignitaries.
-In addition, "mizrach" refers to an ornamental wall plaque used to indicate the direction of prayer in Jewish homes.
+In European and Mediterranean communities west of the Holy Land, mizrah also refers to the wall of the synagogue that faces east, where seats are reserved for the rabbi and other dignitaries.
+In addition, mizrah refers to an ornamental wall plaque used to indicate the direction of prayer in Jewish homes.

 Jewish law

-The Talmud states that a Jew praying in the Diaspora, shall direct himself toward the Land of Israel; in Israel, toward Jerusalem; in Jerusalem, toward the Temple; and in the Temple, toward the Holy of Holies.
-The same rule is found in the Mishnah; however, it is prescribed for individual prayers only rather than for congregational prayers at a synagogue.
-Thus, if a man is east of the Temple, he should turn westward; if in the west, eastward; in the south, northward; and if in the north, southward.
+The Talmud states that a Jew praying in the Diaspora shall direct themself toward the Land of Israel; in Israel, toward Jerusalem; in Jerusalem, toward the Temple; and in the Temple, toward the Holy of Holies.
+The same rule is found in the Mishnah but prescribed for individual prayers rather than congregational ones (i.e., in a synagogue).
+Thus, if one is east of the Temple, one should turn westward; if in the west, eastward; in the south, northward; and if in the north, southward.